mGhassen/Dose/README.md

 # ☀️ Dose ☕️

-**SunnyLife** is a professional-grade financial management and budgeting system designed specifically for the restaurant industry.
+**Dose** is a professional-grade financial management and budgeting system designed specifically for the restaurant industry.
 It transforms complex financial data from Excel workbooks into a centralized, intelligent ecosystem for real-time decision-making and forecasting.

 ## 🚀 Key Features